subhojitkonar/first-react-app/README.md

 ## Adjustments

 - Update `engines.node` in `package.json` if you need a different Node version.
-- Add Prettier, TailwindCSS, or CI workflows later if desired.
+- Add Prettier or CI workflows later if desired.
+(Tailwind/PostCSS removed; reintroduce if utility classes are needed.)
 - Add path aliases by updating `tsconfig.json` and `vite.config.ts`.

 ## License